La Herradura's 4 Gorgeous Beaches

 3. Playa Cantarriján

 The beach is within the La Herradura town limits but you will need a car to access it.
+Once at the main entrance, a shuttle runs down to the beach itself (from June - Sept) to help preserve the area.
+During the off-season, you can drive to the bottom.

 Recommended Beach HotelsHotels in La Herradura and Hotels in Nerja are both close enough to spend a day at this beach.